xiaolai/regular-investing-in-box/docs/en/README.md

 [Daniel Kahneman](https://en.wikipedia.org/wiki/Daniel_Kahneman), who won the Nobel Prize in Economics in 2002, and his research partner, [Amos Tversky](https://en.wikipedia.org/wiki/Amos_Tversky), discovered many years ago that people have an extreme aversion to loss.
 We've already mentioned several times that the pain of losing a dollar greatly exceeds the pleasure of gaining a dollar.
 Actually, even the way that we describe something can lead to different choices.

 For instance, [a paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2631940/) by Benedetto De Martino and his collaborators describes an experiment in which participants were told that they had received an amount of money, such as fifty British pounds.
-They were told that they would not necessarily be able to keep all of the money, but would instead have to choose between a "sure" option, in which they would keep a portion of the money, and a "gamble" option, in which they would either keep all of the money or lose all of the money.
+They were told that they would not necessarily be able to keep all of the money, but would instead have to choose between a "sure" option, in which they would keep a portion of the money, and a "gamble" option, in which they would either keep all of the money of lose all of the money.
 The expected outcomes of both options were the same, meaning that the average results of the "gamble", if repeated over time, would be the same as the "sure" option.
 For each round of the experiment, subjects were split into two groups, with the only difference being that the "sure" option was framed in different ways:

 > * Gain frame: you can keep 20 out of the 50 pounds.
 > * Loss frame: you will lose 30 out of the 50 pounds.